oszuidwest/zwfm-babbel/README.md

 ## API Documentation

-OpenAPI specification available at `/docs` when running.
+OpenAPI specification available in the Git repository and human-readable API docs in `/docs`.

 ## Development